Hello my wonderful Amazing Paleo people! I am so sorry I’ve been MIA these last few days. I have missed blogging SO much.

 I’ve been with my hands full.
 Once we’re all moved in to our new place my life will be in order again, so don’t you worry friends, Amazing Paleo will receive lots of love soon enough.

 Today I am leaving you with one of our current favorites: Spiced Ground Turkey.
 It is so yum!
-It asks for simple and common ingredients (most household will have), it’s easy to make, and you can combine it with lots of dishes.
+It asks for simple and common ingredients (that most households will have), it’s easy to make, and you can combine it with lots of dishes.
 Your family will love it, guaranteed.
 It’s also a great lean protein source…it doesn’t get better than that, ey?!
 Enjoy.

 - 1 tablespoon black pepper (or, to taste)